 Splice Machine Cloud Manager

-This guide helps you to get registered with and start using the Splice Machine Cloud Manager, in these topics:
+This guide helps you to get registered with and start using the Splice Machine Cloud Manager

 |Navigating Your Dashboard||Your Dashboard is the entry point to the Splice Machine Cloud Manager.
 From here, you can create new clusters, access existing clusters, manage your account, review notifications, update your profile, and log out.|

 |Registering||Shows you how to complete the first step of using your database service: registering as a user of the Splice Machine Cloud Manager.|

 |Logging In||Shows you how to log into the Splice Machine Cloud Manager once you've registered.|